megumumpkin/Muramasa-Blender-SDK/README.md

 Install by downloading this repo as zip and install through Blender's settings.

-The name comes from the blades that are made by Muramasa, the wicked blades.
+The name comes from the blades that are made by Senji Muramasa, the wicked blades.

 ![](res/1.png)